discom4rt/getElementsOnPath/README.md

 * Scale t parameter granularity to 1 pixel level automatically so that document.getElementsOnPath( 0, 0, 1000, 1000 ) doesn't skip over elements between (0, 0) and (1000, 1000)
 * Look into improving performance
 * Bullet proof dimensions?
+* Support n number of points by using some sort of interpolation (barycentric langrangian?)